ninanung/Vue-practice/README.md

 __component-example :__ Doing same function with "styleExample.html" and "todoComponent.html" but made by single file component.
 _!!Noice!!_ - If each component have same class name, just one style will applied.
 For prevent this, can use style tag like "<style scoped></style>".
 But if component have child component, scoped style affect to child.
 Remember this.
 _!!Notice!!_ - Also, can write style as a module like "<style module></style>", even can use like this "v-bind:class="$style.className"".
+__slottest :__ Practice for slot.
+Learn how to set slot in parent component.
+__scopedslottest :__ Set v-bind:name="dataName" in child component slot, and parent component use scope="name" in slot.
+Can make control child's slot like "{{ name.dataName }}" in parent's slot.